OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ![bats test run output](bats-test-output.png)

-And that's all there is to testing your Pipe!
+And that’s all there is to testing your Pipe!

 ## Publish the Pipe